Concussions in American football: Kansas City Chiefs concussion lawsuit

 The amendment of the 2005 law is set to be changed at the end of December 2013.
 Martin and McClain have both encouraged former players who are eligible to join the lawsuit before their window of opportunity expires.

 On December 1, 2012, Jovan Belcher, a then-current member of the Kansas City Chiefs, shot and killed his fiancée, Kassandra Perkins, before committing suicide in the Arrowhead practice facility parking lot.
-On behalf of Belcher's and Perkins’ daughter, lawyers have filed a wrongful death lawsuit against the Chiefs.
-Belcher's mother has filed a similar suit accusing the Chiefs of ignoring Belcher's cries for help as he complained of concussion like symptoms.
-The first occurrence came against Jacksonville in 2009 where Belcher was knocked unconscious and failed to receive adequate treatment.
+On behalf of Belcher's and Perkins' daughter, lawyers have filed a wrongful death lawsuit against the Chiefs.
+Belcher's mother has filed a similar suit accusing the Chiefs of ignoring Belcher's cries for help as he complained of concussion-like symptoms.
+The first occurrence came against Jacksonville in 2009, where Belcher was knocked unconscious and failed to receive adequate treatment.
 The second occurrence was against the Bengals in November 2012.
-The lawsuits allege, Belcher "suffered what should have been recognized as an acute concussion."
+The lawsuits allege Belcher "suffered what should have been recognized as an acute concussion."
 However, one lawsuit continues, "despite exhibiting obvious symptoms, Decedent was never removed from play for evaluation and recovery."
 The lawsuits also claims Belcher exhibited signs of CTE, including changes in his mood and behavior.

-On September 30, 2014, it was announced that the brain of former Kansas City Chiefs player, Jovan Belcher, contained neurofibrillary tangles of tau protein; which is associated with CTE.
+On September 30, 2014, it was announced that the brain of former Kansas City Chiefs player Jovan Belcher contained neurofibrillary tangles of tau protein, which is associated with CTE.
 The tangles were distributed throughout Belcher's hippocampus, an area of the brain involved with memory, learning and emotion.
 If the findings of CTE come to be true, Belcher's daughter and mother are eligible for up to $4 million under the National Football League's current Collective Bargaining Agreement.

-Cook County, Illinois Riddell concussion litigation
+Riddell concussion litigation

 On March 11, 2016, the family of deceased San Diego Charger defensive back Paul Oliver sued helmet-maker Riddell along with its related corporate entities, in the Circuit Court of Cook County, Chicago, Illinois.
 Shortly thereafter, Pro Football Hall of Fame running back and Super Bowl champion Paul Hornung, represented by The Brad Sohn Law Firm and Corboy & Demetrio, filed a related case against these defendants.
 Now, some 100 former professional players have sued Riddell in the consolidated litigation in Cook County, which alleges Riddell to have conspired with the NFL in creating false science.
 Riddell's attempt at the same federal labor preemption defense attempted by the NFL failed.
 The NFL remains subject to discovery in this case, even though it is a non-party.